random-applications/Source-Variability-Data/README.md

 ### Calling the application

-Once the *SVD* folder downloaded, the program can be called from the command line interface by enterring the name of the programming environment, followed by the path to the *SVD* folder on the users device.
-To call the program from the commandline interface, enter ``` python "path/to/SVD" ``` where ``` "path/to/SVD" ``` should be replaced with the actual path to the file on the users computer.
+Once the *SVD* folder downloaded, the program can be called from the command line interface by entering the name of the programming environment, followed by the path to the *SVD* folder on the users device.
+To call the program from the command line interface, enter ``` python "path/to/SVD" ``` where ``` "path/to/SVD" ``` should be replaced with the actual path to the file on the users computer.
 Below is an example of calling the folder from the *Windows command line*:

 ```
 Windows PowerShell